guildai/guildai/guild/tests/guildfiles.md

     ... """)
     Traceback (most recent call last):
-    ResourceFormatError: invalid source {'foo': 'bar.txt'} in resource 'sample:sample': missing required attribute (one of file, url, module, operation)
+    ResourceFormatError: invalid source {'foo': 'bar.txt'} in resource 'sample:sample': missing required attribute (one of config, file, module, url, operation)

 However, no more than one is allowed: